 Type species: Neoris huttoni Moore, 1862.

-A cold-tolerant genus of one to four species endemic to the eastern Palaearctic, with 'one' species penetrating westwards as far as Turkey.
-Closely related to Caligula Moore (1862), Perisomena Walker (1855) and Saturnia Schrank (1802).
-Included in the latter by some authors.
+A cold-tolerant genus of two-to-five 'species/taxa' endemic to the southern Central Asia, with one of the taxa penetrating westwards as far as Turkey.
+Closely related to Rinaca Walker (1855), Perisomena Walker (1855) and Saturnia Schrank (1802).
+Included in the latter by some authors, but treated as a valid genus by Rubinoff & Doorenweerd (2020).

 HOSTPLANT FAMILIES: Many trees and shrubs, but with a preference for the Rosaceae and Oleaceae.